maxmonty112/portfolio/README.md

 # Notes

-A command-line interface for note taking
+A minamlist command-line interface for note taking and organization, journaling, and task tracking/managment.

 ### Installation
-1. clone repo
+1. Clone repo
-2. set $NOTESPATH to wherever you want your notes to be saved by adding something like this to your .bash_profile:
+2. Export $NOTESPATH from your profile.
+Something like this:

     ```
-    export NOTESPATH="/Users/maxmontgomery/documents/notes"
+    export NOTESPATH="/path/to/home/documents/notes"
     ```

-3. cd into reop and install script as bin utility by running:
+3. `cd` into repo and install:

     ```
     make install